Skip to main content

 Wondering What GPA You Need for Top Colleges?

-It can be difficult to get a handle on your college admissions chances with all these factors at play.
-To help you understand your admissions chances, CollegeVine has developed a free and intuitive admissions chancing engine.
+With so many factors at play, it can be challenging to gauge your chances of college admission.
+To help you understand your admissions chances, CollegeVine has developed a free admissions chancing engine.
 Using numerous inputs and factors, a score is calculated that represents your unique chances of admission to your desired schools.

 In addition to your GPA, the engine will take your test scores, extracurriculars, and course rigor into account, and let you know your chances of admission at hundreds of colleges and universities around the country!
 It will even provide advice on how to improve your profile.